-(b) From which marginalised/vulnerable groups do you procure?

-(c) What percentage of total procurement (by value) does it constitute?
+- (b) From which marginalised/vulnerable groups do you procure?
+Not applicable - (c) What percentage of total procurement (by value) does it constitute?

-4. Details of the benefits derived and shared from the intellectual properties owned or acquired by your entity (in the current financial year), based on traditional knowledge:
+Not applicable - 4.
+Details of the benefits derived and shared from the intellectual properties owned or acquired by your entity (in the current financial year), based on traditional knowledge:

-Intellectual Property based on traditional knowledge Owned/Acquired (Yes/No) Basis of calculating benefit share - - - -
+S. Intellectual Property based on Owned/Acquired Benefit shared Basis of calculating No. traditional knowledge (Yes/No) (Yes/No) benefit share •

-5. Details of corrective actions taken or underway, based on any adverse order in intellectual property related disputes wherein usage of traditional knowledge is involved.
+Details of corrective actions taken or underway, based on any adverse order in intellectual property related disputes wherein usage of traditional knowledge is involved.